Miss USA 2025

-Miss USA 2025 was the 74th edition of the Miss USA pageant, held at the Grand Sierra Resort in Reno, Nevada, on October 24, 2025.
+Miss USA 2025 was the 74th Miss USA pageant, held at the Grand Sierra Resort in Reno, Nevada, on October 24, 2025.
 This marked the first edition under the direction of Thomas Brodeur, who acquired the franchise.

-At the conclusion of the event, Miss Universe 2024, Victoria Kjær Theilvig, crowned Audrey Eckert of Nebraska as Miss USA 2025.
+At the conclusion of the event, Miss Universe 2024, Victoria Kjær Theilvig, of Denmark crowned Audrey Eckert of Nebraska as Miss USA 2025.
 This was Nebraska's second Miss USA title and the first since 2018.
-She will represent the United States at Miss Universe 2025, which will take place on November 21, 2025, in Thailand.
-The outgoing titleholder, Alma Cooper from Michigan, did not attend the event for personal reasons, marking the first time since 1953 where the outgoing titleholder did not crown her successor.
+She represented the United States at Miss Universe 2025, which took place on November 21, 2025, in Thailand November 20 in the United States, and placed in the Top 30.
+The outgoing titleholder, Alma Cooper from Michigan, did not attend the event for personal reasons, the first time since 1953 where the outgoing titleholder did not crown her immediate successor.

-Contestants from fifty states and the District of Columbia competed in this edition.
-The competition was presented by Miss USA 2015, Olivia Jordan and Emmanuel Acho.
+Contestants from fifty states and the District of Columbia competed in the competition.
+It was presented by Miss USA 2015, Olivia Jordan and Emmanuel Acho.
 For the first time since the pageant became independent from Miss Universe in 1965, the event was not televised on any major American television network.
-Instead, it was broadcast exclusively on the streaming provider Queen Beauty Network.
-(Note: The exceptions were 2015, which was broadcast on cable channel Reelz after NBC withdrew from the broadcast due to uncertainties over then-owner Donald Trump following his candidacy as President of the United States, and 2020 to 2022, which were broadcast on cable channel fyi.)
+Instead, it was broadcast exclusively on the streaming provider Queen Beauty Network, and is the only event not to be aired on a broadcast television network.
+(Note: The exceptions were 2015, which was broadcast on cable channel Reelz after original broadcaster NBC withdrew due to uncertainties over then-owner Donald Trump following his candidacy as President of the United States, and 2020 to 2022, which were broadcast on cable channel fyi.)